alex028502/linux-on-old-mac-notes/readme.md

 I installed Ubuntu MATE 22.04.3 LTS on both machines.
 The kernel version is at `6.2.0-26-generic`. (just in case some bugs are fixed later)

-I am using the Cupertino Desktop Style, with "Compiz".
-Compiz is only related to a couple of these workarounds.
+I am using the Cupertino Desktop Style

+I used "Compiz", but I have since turned it off on one of my computers after finding a different [Exposé](#exposé) substitute.

 ## Just getting it working